jameskamau646-debug/project/README.md

 $average_2
 [1] 1.988095

+As the results have indicated, the Average degree was greater in the randomly generated monks than it was in Sampson's monk.
+Moreover, when comparing the two networks, a relatively high connectivity with individuals maintaining multiple ties was observed.
+Additionally, the degree of distribution was also similar in the majority of the nodes that had out-degree, but relatively few for those that had in-degree.

 # Conclusion and Reflection
 The results with the Monk network showed a clear structure for static and interactive plots.
 The results of the mean indicated that the tie strength was 1.947, and the most liked monk was ROMUL_10, while the least liked monk was AMBROSE_9.
+However, the mean tie strength for the randomly generated monk was 1.9881 and was greater than that of the monk network.
 The degrees for the random model network were more evenly distributed.
 This means that no popular or unpopular monks stood out.
 Comparing them with the Sampson's monk structure, they had no strong community structures.
+This project provided valuable insights into both technical skills and the interpretation of social network data.
+From a technical perspective, I learned how to generate and include plots in Markdown, manage files for GitHub submission, and calculate key network measures such as in-degree, out-degree, and average degree.
+The graphical visualizations were useful in identifying central nodes and structural patterns within the network
-Finally, on reflection, It was observed that the observed networks had meaningful patterns that were not clear in the generated monks.
+Finally, on reflection,
+It was observed that the observed networks had meaningful patterns that were not clear in the generated monks.